nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/GitHub_Creating_a_Repository.md

   - Most of the time in our group we use GNU or MIT

-    - If this repository is a part of an existing project you’ll want to make sure the license is consistent with the other parts of the project. (for example, the Open Force Field project always uses MIT).
+    - If this repository is a part of an existing project you'll want to make sure the license is consistent with the other parts of the project. (for example, the Open Force Field project always uses MIT).

     - Basically both of these licenses say that the code is available free of charge AS IS and that people can do whatever they want with it as long as they site you.

-- Click “create repository" when you’re ready (This will open your repository)
+- Click "create repository\" when you're ready (This will open your repository)

-- [**<span class="underline">Clone your repository</span>**](https://docs.google.com/document/d/1kXob_nXz-LxOyJcHq-zgJnskma10SPXm7YCy1dhujq0/edit?usp=sharing) to your terminal so you can add files and start working
+- [**[Clone your repository]{.underline}**](https://docs.google.com/document/d/1kXob_nXz-LxOyJcHq-zgJnskma10SPXm7YCy1dhujq0/edit?usp=sharing) to your terminal so you can add files and start working

 ## Completely Empty Repository

 In this scenario you basically say no initializing a README or including a .gitignore or license file.
-When you click “Create repository” github will give you instructions for how to initialize files in your git repository from a directory in your terminal.
-Note, that you MUST have a license file in order for other people to use your code and .gitignore files are extremely useful so unless your local directory already has these items, I recommend initializing these files and then moving anything you want in the repository into your folder after [**<span class="underline">cloning your repository</span>**](https://docs.google.com/document/d/1kXob_nXz-LxOyJcHq-zgJnskma10SPXm7YCy1dhujq0/edit?usp=sharing).
+When you click "Create repository" github will give you instructions for how to initialize files in your git repository from a directory in your terminal.
+Note, that you MUST have a license file in order for other people to use your code and .gitignore files are extremely useful so unless your local directory already has these items, I recommend initializing these files and then moving anything you want in the repository into your folder after [**[cloning your repository]{.underline}**](https://docs.google.com/document/d/1kXob_nXz-LxOyJcHq-zgJnskma10SPXm7YCy1dhujq0/edit?usp=sharing).